PNC Park: Opening and reception

 The Pirates opened PNC Park with two exhibition games against the New York Mets—the first of which was played on March 31, 2001.
 The first official baseball game played in PNC Park was between the Cincinnati Reds and the Pirates, on April 9, 2001.
 The Reds won the game by the final score of 8–2.
 The first pitch—a ball—was thrown from Pittsburgh's Todd Ritchie to Barry Larkin.
 In the top of the first inning, Pittsburgh native Sean Casey's two-run home run was the first hit in the park.
 The first Pirates' batter, Adrian Brown, struck out; however, later in the inning Jason Kendall singled—the first hit by a Pirate in their new stadium.

-PNC Park had an average attendance of 30,742 people per game throughout its inaugural season, though it would drop approximately 27% the following season to 22,594 spectators per game.
+PNC Park had an average attendance of 30,742 people per game throughout its inaugural season, though it would drop about 27% the following season to 22,594 spectators per game.
 Throughout the 2001 season, businesses in downtown and on the Northside of Pittsburgh showed a 20–25% increase in business on Pirate game days.

 Pirates' vice-president Steve Greenberg said, "We said when construction began that we would build the best ballpark in baseball, and we believe we've done that."
 Major League Baseball executive Paul Beeston said the park was "the best he's seen so far in baseball".
 Many of the workers who built the park said that it was the nicest that they had seen.
 Jason Kendall, Pittsburgh's catcher at the opening of the park, called PNC Park "the most beautiful ballpark in the game".
 Different elements of PNC Park were used in the design of New York's Citi Field.